Woodstock, Ontario: History

 The community was first settled in 1800 after it was determined by Sir John Graves Simcoe, governor of what was then known as Upper Canada, that the area would make a good townsite.
 The early settlers were generally American immigrants from New York state, such as Levi Burtch and Dr. Levi Hoyt Perry.

 Increased immigration from Great Britain followed in the 1820s and 1830s, including the half pay officers Henry Vansittart and Andrew Drew.
-Admiral Vansittart commissioned Col. Andrew Drew to build a church (Old St. Paul's) in a new area of Oxford that was known as the "Town Plot".
+Admiral Vansittart commissioned Commander Andrew Drew to build a church (Old St. Paul's) in a new area of Oxford that was known as the "Town Plot".
 The men would later quarrel, which would lead to the construction of a second church known as "New St. Paul's".

 In 1836 there were 200 people living in Woodstock, and by 1846 the population had grown to almost 1100 inhabitants.
 There were six churches or chapels, a jail, a court house, one bank agency, a school and two weekly newspapers.
 Several court and government offices were located here.
 Industry included two grist mills, a saw mill, a fulling mill, a brewery and a distillery and four wagon makers.

 Woodstock was incorporated as a town in 1851 and had its first town meeting in the Royal Pavilion Hotel.
 This year also saw the start of the Town Hall and local government.

 In 1901, Woodstock, with a population of nearly 9,000, petitioned the provincial legislature for city status and the "Town of Woodstock" was incorporated into the "City of Woodstock".

 From 1900 to 1920, an electric streetcar ran down the streets of Woodstock; as well, after 1920, bricks were used to pave the main street of Woodstock.
 The bricks were later removed in the 1940s.